irsbugs/cmrt/Guidelines for data entry.md

 Also there may be, say, a secretary working for one of these "Member of Parliament" organisations, and they are the CMRT point of contact.
 The secretary, whose name and email details are known, becomes an "Individual"/"Employee of" their "Member of Parliament" organisation in the CMRT database.
 Otherwise the secretary would be in a relationship as "Employee of" "Parliament House".
 This may be true with regards to where their salary comes from, but there could be 10 secretaries in the CMRT database and they wouldn't be in a relationship with their respective "Member of Parliament" organisation.

-In the case of Letters of Support, then these will all come from organisations e.g. "Member of Parliament for Mallee" and have been written by an individual e.g. "Anne Webster"
+In the case of Letters of Support, then these will all come from organisations.
+The link to the Letter of Support that CMRT received is stored in the Organisation not the individual.
+E.g. the Letter of Support comes from the *Member of Parliament for Mallee* orgnisation and their letter writer at the time was *Anne Webster*.

 **Schools**